Matthew-D-Johnston/RB129-Assessment/study_guide_pt1.md

 * Ruby has a distinct lookup path that it follows each time a method is called.
 * We can use the `ancestors` method on any class to find out the method lookup chain.
-* The method lookup pat is the order in which classes are inspected when you call a method.
+* The method lookup path is the order in which classes are inspected when you call a method.
+* The method lookup path is the order in which Ruby will traverse the class hierarchy to look for methods to invoke.
 * The order in which we include modules is important.
 Ruby actually looks at the last module we included _first_.
 This means that in the rare occurrence that the modules we mix in contain a method with the same name, the last module included will be consulted first.
 * Modules included in a superclass will also make it on to the method lookup path.
+* When a module is included in a class, the class is searched before the module.
+But, the module is searched before the superclass.
+This order of precedence applies to all modules and classes in the inheritance hierarchy.